The Good and the Bad of Node.js Web App Development

 When should you use Rails over Node.js?
 Rails can’t compete with Node’s performance and scalability, however Rails can be a better choice for fast development.
 Node.js does have to use third-party modules to achieve that speed of development, but Ruby has it all unconventionally.
 As for the language, no tool has a distinct advantage – while Node.js has a high demand but low proposition, Ruby’s talent pool is initially smaller.

 Symfony is a PHP framework which automatically provides it with 20+ years of documentation, and a massive, active community.
 More than 80 percent of the web is powered by PHP with projects like Facebook, Baidu, or any other website running on WordPress.
 While Symfony is just one of PHP frameworks on the market, it’s impressively stable, scalable, and works well for large-scale projects.
 It also uses a templating engine Twig that works akin to many PHP-based Content Management Systems.

 When should you use Symfony over Node.js?
 Symfony naturally supports CMSs features such as templates and admin dashboards which allows it to run blogs, news sites, and eCommerce stores.
 Some of the examples include Yahoo Answers, Dailymotion, and National Geographic.

 Make Node.js Shine

-Obviously, with all the listed advantages and disadvantages, Node.js is no silver bullet.
+Obviously, with all the listed Node.js advantages and disadvantages, the technology is no silver bullet.
 But neither is Java, .Net framework or PHP.
 Yet, there are specific cases where each one of the listed technologies perform best.
 For Node.js, these are real-time applications with intense I/O, requiring speed and scalability.

 This might be social networks, gaming apps, live chats or forums as well as stock exchange software or ad servers, where speed is everything.
 Fast and scalable, Node.js is the technology of choice for data-intensive, real-time IoT devices and applications.